Anirudh2857/Text-Analysis-App/README.md

 - **Part-of-Speech (POS) Tagging**: Analyzes words and their corresponding POS tags.
 - **Word Cloud Generation**: Creates a visual representation of word frequency in a text.

+## Deployment
+You can access the deployed application at: [https://text-analysis-app-fletzht2ccefy97zus729q.streamlit.app](#)

 ## Installation

 To run the application locally, follow these steps: